 Testing was based on a comparison between the program and generated output results and the solution results given the referenced texts or hand calculations, A number of values (test parameters) were chosen to compare from each example and laid out in the following tabular format:

 The degree of agreement provided between the software and reference example values is not always 100%.
-In some cases deviations occur within an example due to method of solution used being approximate, rough input assumptions, rounding of values, and the use of approximate formulas in the Reference.
+In some cases deviations occur within an example due to the method of solution used being approximate, simplifiying input assumptions, rounding of values, and the use of approximate formulas in the reference.
 Where relevant, the results comparison table provides explanatory footnotes indicating the source and extent of discrepancy.

 An example may refer to multiple editions of engineering textbooks, manuals, and structural design standards.
 In these cases, compared results remained unchanged throughout the various editions of a reference.
 The editions of a reference and corresponding StructurePoint software input files are listed in each example.